gray-adeyi/pypaystack2/docs/tutorials/tutorial1.md

 **It's all in your hands now**.
 We now have a working cli app, but it does not have all the features to make it a fully fledged **Paystack command line client** you can implement more commands.
-It also does not handle all the likely exception that can occur, but then, the purpose of the tutorial is to expose you to `pypaystack2`.
+It also does not handle all the likely exception that can occur, but then, the purpose of the tutorial is to expose you to `pypaystack2`.You can check out the fully built [paystack-cli](https://pypi.org/project/paystack-cli/) which can be quite useful for development purposes.
 Not sure how something works, you can always search the documentation.
 Good luck on your next project!